<

 in

 childbirth.
-Mead fathered six more children by the widow of
+Mead then married the widow of

-Stith (chief surveyor in Bedford).
+children.
 Having accumulated immense

 land